Get the latest from TODAY

-The buzzer is a bit shrill, but certainly makes itself heard it if you’re in the next room!
+The buzzer is a bit shrill, but you can certainly hear it in the next room!

-This version of the egg cooker is designed to hard-boil six eggs or poach two at a time, though there is a larger version if you want to cook more eggs at once.
+This version of the egg cooker is designed to hard-boil six eggs or poach two at a time, though there is a larger version to cook more eggs at once.

 To poach an egg with the Dash cooker, you simply crack an egg into either side of the plastic poaching tray, set it in the cooker, pour in the water and again, push the start button.
 I had to poach mine for two cycles to get them cooked enough, and my eggs stuck to the tray.
 So, I didn't love this functionality.